 The T.L.L.
 Temple Foundation continues to accept proposals for education, economic opportunity, health, human services, and arts and culture.
-Our highest priorities in education are Early Literacy and Numeracy and Post-Secondary Success
+Our highest priorities in education are Early Literacy and Numeracy and Post-Secondary Success and Workforce Development.

 To view our complete strategic plan, please click here.

 All East Texas students have access to high quality Pre-K and early grade programs that enable them to meet or exceed third grade education standards in reading and mathematics.

 Kindergarten-readiness predicts third grade school achievement, and third grade reading proficiency predicts future academic success.
 Children in East Texas are starting kindergarten behind, and once they reach school, they are not getting the instructional literacy and numeracy support they need to catch up.
 Compared to the entire state, the T.L.L.
 Temple Foundation’s East Texas service area is more rural and has a higher percentage of students in low-income households.
 Consistent with the expected impacts of high poverty rural contexts on children’s early development, East Texas students score lower than their peers across the state on standardized kindergarten-readiness and third grade reading and math scores.
 In 2019, approximately two-thirds of the school districts within the T.L.L.
 Temple Foundation’s rural service area lagged the low state average, which is only 45%, for third graders reading at grade level.
 The COVID-19 pandemic has strained an already inadequate rural early education and care system, further disrupting the lives and learning pathways of young children.
 These challenges are limiting opportunities for children and undercutting efforts to build a thriving East Texas.